emqx/emqx-docs/en_US/security/authn/mongodb.md

 ```

 ::: tip
-The emqx_auth_mongo plugin also includes ACL feature, which can be disabled via comments
+The emqx_auth_mongo plugin also includes ACL feature, which can be disabled via comments.
 :::

-To enable MongoDB authentication, you need to configure the following in `etc/plugins/emqx_auth_mongo.conf` :
+To enable MongoDB authentication, you need to configure the following in `etc/plugins/emqx_auth_mongo.conf`:

 ## MongoDB Connection information

-For MongoDB basic connection information, it needs to ensure that all nodes in the cluster can access.
+For MongoDB basic connection information, it needs to ensure that all nodes in the EMQX cluster can access MongoDB.

 ```bash
 # etc/plugins/emqx_auth_mongo.conf